Image

 Make your car a smoke-free zone.

 Cars are the #1 source of exposure reported by Vermont teens.
-There’s no way to avoid breathing in toxic tobacco smoke when in an enclosed space like a car, even when a window is down.
+There’s no way to avoid breathing in toxic tobacco smoke or vape emissions when in an enclosed space like a car, even when a window is down.
 In fact, it is against the law in Vermont to smoke any combustible product or vape in a car with a child under the age of 8.

 Steps to Take: